 All the free time is completely yours

-Time becomes a more and more precious resource in our fast-paced world.
+Time has become a more and more precious resource in our fast-paced world.
 We work, we study, we communicate with other people.
 Our everyday routines are so overloaded that we rarely have time for ourselves.

 Relationships make things even more complicated.
-When you have a partner, spending time with them, going on dates, and making plans together is a must.
-However, when you’re single, all the free time is completely yours!
+When you have a partner, spending time with them, going on dates, and making plans together is necessary.
+However, all the free time is entirely yours when you’re single!

 You don’t need to argue about what to do or where to go.
 You’re the one who decides how to spend weekends.
-You make decisions about going out or staying at home based on your mood and needs.
+You decide about going out or staying at home based on your mood and needs.

-Consequently, being single means that you can better organize your daily tasks and have as much time as you need either to develop your skills, learn new things, explore the world, or just rest.
+Consequently, being single means better organizing your daily tasks and having as much time as you need to develop your skills, learn new things, explore the world, or just rest.

 You can make tons of new friends

 When you’re single, you’re open to new relationships.
-And being open to new relationships means you’re open to new friendships too.
+And being open to new relationships means you’re open to new friendships.

-In your 40s, you have enough experience to easily make new friends.
-You already know what kind of people attract you; you already realize who you can trust and who you can’t.
+In your 40s, you have enough experience to make new friends easily.
+You already know what kind of people attract you; you realize who you can trust and who you can’t.

-Besides, you acknowledge that it’s the quality of friendship that matters, not the quantity.
+Besides, you acknowledge that the quality of friendship matters, not the quantity.
 At least that’s what Oprah proves and what I also believe.

-On the contrary, when you’re in a relationship, you dedicate most of your time to your partner.
+On the contrary, you dedicate most of your time to your partner when you’re in a relationship.
 And when people see you’re taken, they’re not likely to communicate with you.
-Of course, it’s another ugly stereotype of our society, but it is what it is.
+Of course, it’s another ugly stereotype of our society, but it is.